-Applications are to be directed to the attention of the IFS Education Director, IFS Malta, 60, G'Mangia Hill, Pieta.
-Through the application and material provided, the IFS Malta Education Director (ED), should be in a position to understand the level of knowledge and understanding as well as the kind of skills that are required of applicants admitted to the programme through the conventional route.
+Applications are to be directed to the attention of the ifs Malta Head of Institute, Institute of Financial Services Malta, 60, G'Mangia Hill, Pieta.
+Through the application and material provided, the ifs Malta Head of Institute should be in a position to understand the level of knowledge and understanding as well as the kind of skills that are required of applicants admitted to the programme through the conventional route.
+The ifs Malta Head of Institute will pass on the application to the ifs Malta Education Sub-Committee with recommendations.

-To ensure impartiality, a RPL Assessor (an appointed IFS Malta Education Committee Member) will work separately in implementing the process for the recognition of prior learning, except where required otherwise by this Policy.

-A RPL Assessor is autonomous and may also ask applicants to provide additional evidence to support their claims either by requesting additional documentation and clarifications and/or by asking applicants to take part in an interview.
-When required, the latter shall be conducted by at least two assessors.
+To ensure impartiality, an appointed ifs Malta Executive Committee Member will work separately in implementing the process for the recognition of prior learning, except where required otherwise by this Policy.
+The appointed Executive Committee Member is autonomous and may also ask applicants to provide additional evidence to support their claims, either by requesting additional documentation and clarifications and/or by asking applicants to take part in an interview.
+When required, the latter shall be conducted by at least two appointed Executive Committee Members.